OlivierSohn/hamazed/README.md

 # What is it?

 A terminal ascii game I write - to practice writing Haskell.
-While writing it, several times it felt like the code I was writing could have been made simpler and more flexible using abstractions or functional notions which I didn't know of yet (especially for the part on Animations and how to chain them).
-So if you happen to read the code and find places where it would make sense to refactor don't hesitate to tell me, by opening an issue or submitting a merge request!

-The game can be somewhat configured by the user (size and kind of the world) and has 12 levels of increasing difficulty.
-The aim is to reach a given sum by shooting at moving numbers.
-A "random walls" mode generates the walls at random.

-The keyboard controls are mapped this way:
+In this game, you fly a ship in a space full of flying numbers.
+You can shoot at the numbers using the ship's laser, and once the numbers you shot sum up to the level's objective number, you go to the next level.
+Higher levels have more numbers, and less space!
+The last level is level 12.
+I never won this game, but I hope somebody will (without changing the code :)).

+The game can be configured in "world shape" (square, rectangle) and "kind of walls" (none, deterministic, random).

+You can define your own keyboard mapping by modifying the 'eventFromChar' function in src/Game/Event.hs, the default mapping is:
 - ship acceleration : 's' 'e' 'd' 'f'
 - laser shots       : 'j' 'i' 'k' 'l'

-During the 5 first seconds of each level, the ship is immune to collisions with numbers.
+Oh, and during the 5 first seconds of each level, the ship is immune to collisions with numbers.

 # Supported Platforms / Terminals: